HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 You can [track the bulk update](#tracking-bulk-updates-and-viewing-bulk-update-results): through the snackbar or through the **Updates** page.

-## Using the Content Reporting Bulk Update Update Owners/Authors feature
+## Using the Content Reporting Bulk Update Owners/Authors feature

 Content managers can trigger bulk updates to update the owners and/or authors of all queried items.
 This section provides steps on how to update the owners or authors of content items in a report generated through HCL Content Reporting.